Bitnami by VMware Tanzu logo

 • Careers

-• VMware Newsroom
+• Broadcom Newsroom

 Bitnami Documentation > Kubernetes > Frequently Asked Questions for Kubernetes > Troubleshooting > Find the external IP address of a node